 How much time does your team spend in ineffective status update meetings?
 You know the kind.
 Everyone gets into a room to discuss what they’ve been working on, where they are on a project, and what they’re going to work on next — while taking time away from actually doing the work.

 If you’re having your team spend an hour getting updates on things that may or may not be relevant to the work they’re doing, it’s time to reconsider your approach.
-A work management platform like Smartsheet can help show the status of every element of the project in one place, without gathering everyone for a stand-up.
+A work execution platform like Smartsheet can help show the status of every element of the project in one place, without gathering everyone for a standup.

-Not only that, but with Smartsheet you can also easily request status updates through the platform, so they immediately know what information you’re looking for and where to put it.
+Not only that, but with Smartsheet you can also easily automate status update requests, so stakeholders immediately know what information you’re looking for and where to put it.
 You can also create a status report that’s automatically sent out to key stakeholders each week to show them that your projects are on track.

 3. Reminding People of Deadlines